About the University

 The Vice-Chair of Council will normally be the Chair of the Committee.
 In the event that the Chair of Council is Chair of the Committee, he or she may not chair any discussion in relation to item i. of these Terms of Reference.

-The Committee shall be supported by the Executive Director of Human Resources or his or her nominee who shall provide or arrange for provision of appropriate advice and guidance to the Committee and act as secretary to the Committee.
+The Committee shall be supported by the Executive Director of Human Resources or his or her nominee who shall provide or arrange for provision of appropriate advice and guidance to the Committee.

 The Chair of the Committee may invite other attendees as appropriate.
 No attendee will be present for any agenda item which concerns his or her own remuneration or which for some other reason would cause a conflict of interest.